Barndominiums

 Types

 There are two basic types of barndominiums: converted barns and new builds.
-Converted barns are agricultural structures that have been turned into residential spaces, while new builds are structures that are shaped like a barn but were never meant to serve that purpose.
+Converted barns are agricultural structures that have been turned into residential spaces, while new builds are structures that are modeled to look like a barn but were never meant to serve that purpose.

 Features

-Barndominiums are often made from metal or steel, and have a flexible interior space with open floor plans and high ceilings.
-They can include modern amenities, and can be customized to suit the homeowner's needs
+Barndominiums often incorporate multiple use spaces such as, living, recreational or mechanical.
+The exteriors use metal or steel siding along with other mixed materials to enhance the appeal.
+The interior space is much more flexible with open concept floor plans and high ceilings.
+They can include modern amenities, and can be customized to suit the homeowner's needs.